a3bd2lra7man/m7_db/README.md

     // close all streams that the class holds this.dispose();

     // u can access the database and do what ever you need with it this.database;

-    // u can make another stream watch the database with your custom query
-    // to make it you have to do it in streamController Way

-    // 1- make your controller
-    StreamController streamController = StreamController();

-    // 2- call watch() function in Dao instance with two parameter the first is the streamController and the second is function hold your query userDao.watch(streamController, () => database.query(tableName));

   }

-  // helper stream Controller
-  StreamController _streamController;

-  // u can do your own stream and passe void dealWithStreams(){
-    // to tell the database u want to have a stream from certain expression to execute
-    // u cam use watch() function to keep watching the real data in time watch(_streamController, () => database.query(tableName,where: 'name = ?',whereArgs: ['ahmed']));

-    // this to up to date refreshing state to listeners notifyListener();

 }

-  // then you should override dispose
-  // and closing All streamController here
-  @override
-  void dispose() {
-    _streamController.close();
-    super.dispose();
-  }

-}
 ```

-M7Dao work with the streams in mined and provide you a way to keep watching the database in stream
+M7Dao work with the streams in mined and provides you a way to keep watching the database in stream

 M7Dao gives you that with the query you want

 to do that you have three steps

 1- make your stream in streamController way

 2- call watch function provide by M7Dao with two parameter the first is the streamController the second is your query

 3- make sure to override the dispose function and close your controller if u forget M7Dao will close it for you but u have to tell M7Dao when to dispose() in your logic

-*if you wish to add your custom query please do not forget to call notifyListener() to tell M7Dao that's something happened to the database to update it's stream*
+*if you wish to add your custom query please do not forget to call notifyListener() to tell M7Dao that's something happened to the database to updating it's stream*

 #### example yo use M7Dao with streams